Introduction

 Curing Time

-Drying to the touch is different from being fully cured.
-Curing is the complete hardening of the paint film, and this process requires time—often much longer than simply becoming dry to touch.
+It’s important to distinguish between drying to the touch and achieving full cure.
+Curing refers to the complete hardening of the paint film, which often takes much longer than simply drying to the touch.

 Achieving Best Results: